 Maybe you took advice from a well-meaning relative, or read on a blog somewhere about the next big thing in real estate, but it turns out these plans just don’t suit your bigger picture.

-So, stick to your guns, don’t lose sight of your short and long-term goals, adhere to a time-tested strategy that is known, proven and trusted, before you drink the Kool-Aid.
+So, stick to your guns, don’t lose sight of your short and long-term goals, and adhere to a time-tested strategy that is known, proven and trusted, before you drink the Kool-Aid.

 This is where experienced investors will have the advantage over you every time.